Efficient approximations for utility-based pricing: Long stock position

+We now comment on the computational time of both the LMC and the DMC methods.
+In the market situation 1 of Table \ref{parameters1} with $\rho=0.4$ and $\gamma=0.5$, the execution time\footnote{CPU specification : Intel Core i5 - 7300U 2.60GHz, RAM specification : 8GB DDR3} of the LMC (resp.
+DMC) method for the computation of the reservation price and the Confidence Interval (CI) with $10^4$ simulations is 2.72 (resp.
+2.10) milliseconds.
+For $10^6$ simulations, it is 229.14 (resp.
+214.91) milliseconds.
+So, both methods take roughly the same time to produce a given price and CI.
+Indeed, most of the execution time of the LMC and the DMC methods comes from the simulation of random variables and the part dedicated to the computation of the Lambert function is negligible.\\

+In contrast to the LMC method, the number of simulations required for the DMC method to obtain a satisfactory CI can be very large.
+This phenomenon is illustrated in Table \ref{number_n}.
+We see that for some values of the correlation, the DMC method needs $10^8$ simulations to deliver an appropriate CI while $10^2$ simulations are enough for the LMC method.
+Note that in the situation 1 of Table \ref{parameters1} and with our computer, the DMC method fails to deliver a CI of length smaller than $1$ for $\rho \in \{-0.6, -0.4, -0.2, 0.2,0.4, 0.6 \}$ as it needs more that $10^8$ simulations.

-In the situation of Table \ref{parameters1}, the two bounds for $D/p$ are indeed very close.
-This is not the case in the market situation of Table \ref{situation3}.
+We now compute the deterministic bounds for $D/p$ and $G/p$ of Theorem \ref{Evry} in order to quantify the precision of our deterministic approximations of $p$ and to determine how sharp they are.
+We start with the lower bounds of $D/p$.
+In the market situation 1 of Table \ref{parameters1}, we have that $\exp{(-{\eta^2 T}/{2})}=0.9888$.
+The other bound in (\ref{ineq1}) is sharper (for $\gamma \in \{0.5,4,15\}$ and $\rho \in \{-0.8,-0.4,0,0.4,0.8\}$, it is between 0.9910 and 0.9956).
+Thus, the reservation price is well-explained by $D$.
+So in this situation, the two bounds for $D/p$ are indeed very close.
+This is not the case in the situation 3 of Table \ref{parameters1}.
 Indeed, we have $\exp{(-{\eta^2 T}/{2})}=0.6376,$ while the other bound in (\ref{ineq1}) is much tighter, as seen in Table \ref{sdev}.

 We now compute the upper bounds of $G/p$ in \eqref{ineq2}.
-In the market situation of Table \ref{parameters1}, we have that $1+e_2/\eta^2 T=1.017$.
-The other bound is between 1.0035 and 1.0106 (for $\gamma \in \{0.5,4,15\}$ and $\rho \in \{-0.8,-0.4,0,0.4,0.8\}).$ The bounds are again very close, and the reservation price is also well explained by $G$.
-In the market situation of Table \ref{situation3}, we find that $1+e_2/\eta^2 T=3.2112$ and the values of the other upper bound in \eqref{ineq2} are greater than $2,$ even though $G$ is still a correct approximation of $p$ (see Figure \ref{s3}).
+In the market situation 1 of Table \ref{parameters1}, we have that $1+e_2/\eta^2 T=1.017$.
+The other bound is between 1.0035 and 1.0106 for $\gamma \in \{0.5,4,15\}$ and $\rho \in \{-0.8,-0.4,0,0.4,0.8\}.$ The bounds are again very close, and the reservation price is also well explained by $G$.
+In the market situation 3 of Table \ref{parameters1}, we find that $1+e_2/\eta^2 T=3.2112$ and the values of the other upper bound in \eqref{ineq2} are greater than $2,$ even though $G$ is still a correct approximation of $p$ (see Figure \ref{s3}).

+As a conclusion to this section, we have seen that $D$ and $G$ are reliable approximations of the reservation price and are obtained without any computation time.